affordablemobiles/squid-mtls-relay/README.md

 You would need to:

-* Accept the HTTP Basic authentication
+* Accept HTTP Basic authentication with:
    * Certificate Identity (described above with CERTIFICATE_DNS_SUFFIX) as the username
-   * `automatic` as the password
+   * `automatic` is always set as the password
 * Take the user IP from the X-Real-IP header for your logs.